lecritch/dsc-chi-warmup-morse-code/README.md

 4. Split a given word using ```' '``` as a seperator.
 5. Loop over each letter in a given word.
 6. Feed the letter into the ```decode``` dictionary as a key.
-7. Append each decoded letter to a string
-8. Append each decoded word to a string with spaces between each word
+7. Append each decoded word to a string with spaces between each word
-9. No spaces should be present at the beginning or the end of a decoded sentence.
+8. No spaces should be present at the beginning or the end of a decoded sentence.

 ```python